kdgkrishna369-create/tryone-demo/README.md

 # tryone-demo
-This is my first Git repository
+This is my first Git Repository
+Author- Krishna Dixit